How many images will we receive?

 to find out more.
 Will I (the client) own the copyright of the images?

 No, as the wedding photographer I will retain copyright for the images - this is standard across the vast majority of wedding photographers - but I grant you the right to use and print them as you wish for personal use.
 So that means if you wish to produce your own albums, you can.
-You can print copies, share with friends and family, etc. You can't however sell the images, but if a supplier or venue want to use the images for promotional purposes they just need my permission - for which I'm usually pretty happy!
+You can print copies, share with friends and family, etc. You can't however sell the images, but if a supplier or venue want to use the images for promotional purposes they just need my permission - which I'm usually more than happy to give.
 On the day, what happens if something goes wrong with your kit?

 So far (touches wood) nothing ever has, but of course like any good wedding photographer I have it covered.
 I service my kit regularly and check and clean everything before every wedding.
 More importantly though I bring spares of everything - cameras, flashes, batteries, memory cards etc on the day.
 Are you insured?